lardemua/maxon_des/README.md

 # maxon_des
-This is a library to comunicate to the MAXON DES 70/10.
+This is a library to communicate to the MAXON DES 70/10.